ivan-ristovic/the-godfather/README.md

 Commands are separated into groups.
 For example, ``!user`` is a group of commands which allow manipulation of users and it has subcommands ``kick`` , ``ban`` etc. So, calling the ``kick`` command is done by typing ``!user kick ...``.

-The default prefix for the bot is ``!``, however you can change that using ``!prefix`` command.
+The default prefix for the bot is ``!``, however you can change that using ``!prefix`` command (affects just your guild).
 Also you can trigger commands by mentioning the bot.
 For example:
 ``!greet`` is the same as ``@TheGodfather greet``.